Configuring Microsoft Entra ID (Azure Active Directory) Integration with SAML

 - Click the pencil icon for Basic SAML Configuration to edit the settings.

-- In Azure Active Directory, paste this URL into the Reply URL field.
+- In Entra ID (Azure AD), paste the copied URL into the Reply URL field.

 - Select Save.

-- In Azure Active Directory, copy the URL from the Azure AD Identifier field and paste this URL into the IdP Identifier field in Invicti Enterprise.
+- In Entra ID (Azure AD), copy the URL from the Azure AD Identifier field and paste this URL into the IdP Identifier field in Invicti Enterprise.

-- In Azure Active Directory, copy the URL from the Login URL field and paste this URL into the SAML 2.0 Endpoint field.
+- In Entra ID (Azure AD), copy the URL from the Login URL field and paste this URL into the SAML 2.0 Endpoint field.

-- In Azure Active Directory, download the Certificate (Base64).
+- In Entra ID (Azure AD), download the Certificate (Base64).
 Open the certificate with a text editor.

-- Copy the content of it into the X.509 Certificate field in Netsparker Enterprise.
+- Copy the content of it into the X.509 Certificate field in Invicti Enterprise.

 - Select one or all of the following options, if necessary: